KLM: Live High Five

 The twist is competitive: the connected pairs are asked to high five each other through the screens.
 For every successfully timed high five, participants win two tickets to New York or Amsterdam.

-In global travel marketing, adding a clear participatory mechanic to a public installation turns a “nice moment” into a repeatable behavior people recruit others into.
+In global travel marketing, adding a clear participatory mechanic, meaning a simple action anyone can attempt without instruction, turns a “nice moment” into a repeatable behavior people recruit others into.

 Why a high five is the right interaction

 A high five is universally understood and visually obvious at distance.
 It is also time-bound, which creates tension.
 People lean in.
 They coordinate.
 They try again.
-That retry loop is where energy builds and the crowd becomes part of the content.
+That retry loop, the quick cycle of attempt, miss, adjust, and try again, is where energy builds and the crowd becomes part of the content.

 What KLM is really buying here

-This is a route brand idea disguised as play: KLM makes the transatlantic connection feel immediate, human, and winnable.
+This is a route brand idea, meaning a story that makes a specific connection between two places feel tangible, disguised as play: KLM makes the transatlantic connection feel immediate, human, and winnable.
+The real question is whether your activation makes distance feel collapsible in under five seconds.
+This is the right kind of public interactivity when your promise is connection between places.
 The prize is valuable, but the real asset is the public proof that the brand can engineer connection between two cities in a way passers-by can instantly grasp.

-What to steal for your own city-scale activation
+Patterns to borrow for your own city-scale activation

 • Use one gesture everyone knows.
 The simpler the action, the more strangers will attempt it without instruction.